pratik-naik003/LangGraph-Start-To-End/README.md

 * LangGraph is built on top of LangChain
 * The creator recommends watching the **LangChain playlist first**

-# Generative AI vs Agentic AI — Simple Notes
+# Generative AI vs Agentic AI — Video 2

 ## 1. Introduction